 The regulatory environment at both the local and state levels affects the siting decisions of businesses and industry clusters.
-To this end, the local permitting process and its administration by municipal officials community's attitude towards convey development-both positive and negative.
-Permitting requirements must be explicit and consistently applied.
-Efforts at the state level to streamline permitting should be supported, if such efforts do not impact natural and environmental adverselv resources.
+To this end, the local permitting process and its administration by municipal officials community's attitude convey towards development-both positive and negative.
+Permitting requirements must be explicit and consistently Efforts at the state level to streamline permitting should be supported, if such efforts do not impact natural environmental adversely and resources.